2 Esdras 6

 7And the Lord said unto me, This world is made for this age only.
 But the age to come is prepared for those that love righteousness.

-A hard theological distinction: the world you inhabit is not final.
-It is made for this age—the present order, with all its mixture of good and evil, redemption and loss.
-But beyond this age, another is prepared, for those that love righteousness.
-The distinction is not that this world is evil, but that it is not eternal.
-What is eternal is what God prepares.
+The vision turns a hard corner: the world you live in is not the last word.
+It was made for this age - this present order, with all its tangle of good and evil, gain and loss - and beyond it another age stands ready for those that love righteousness.
+The point is not that this world is wicked and worthless.
+The point is that it is not forever.
+What lasts is what God has prepared, and that frees you to hold this age with an open hand.

 8For Thou hast divided the times, and hast appointed the times themselves; and the years are made when the seasons shall return.